CatEye Quick Review

 |Accessory Interface ANT+, BTLE, BT.||Proprietary Analog Wireless||Bluetooth Smart, ANT+||Bluetooth, ANT+||Proprietary Analog Wireless||Wired|

 Our Analysis and Test Results

-Cateye is perhaps best known for its dominance of basic bike computers, so it should come as zero surprise that they should earn our Best Buy on a Tight Budget Award with their Quick Cyclocomputer.
+Cateye is perhaps best known for its dominance of basic bike computers, so it should come as zero surprise that they should earn accolades with their Quick Cyclocomputer.
 It offers the range of data that the average commuter would want: instant and average speed, trip distance, and total time and distance.
 It's also a sexy, compact design that will attract the praise and attention of even the most pretentious roadie.
 It's certainly no GPS computer, but we think it's probably the best basic cycling computer available right now.

 Ease of Use